MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ## To migrate Azure Information Protection labels

 > [!IMPORTANT]
 > Do not migrate your labels until you have confirmed that you can edit and publish sensitivity labels in the Office 365 Security & Compliance Center.
-Sensitivity labels are starting to roll out to tenants but are not yet available for all tenants.
+Sensitivity labels are starting to roll out to Office 365 tenants but are not yet available for all tenants.
+>
+> To check: From the Office 365 Security & Compliance Center: Go to **Classifications** > **Labels**, and see whether you have a **Sensitivity** tab.
+If you do not see this tab, your tenant is not yet ready for sensitivity labels and you should not migrate your Azure Information Protection labels at this time.

-When you have confirmed that you have sensitivity labels in the Security & Compliance Center, use the following instructions to migrate your tenant and  Azure Information Protection labels.
+When you have confirmed that your tenant supports sensitivity labels in the Security & Compliance Center, use the following instructions to migrate your tenant and  Azure Information Protection labels.

 1. Open a new browser window and sign in to the Azure portal by using the following link: https://portal.azure.com/?ActivateMigration=true#blade/Microsoft_Azure_InformationProtection/DataClassGroupEditBlade/migrationActivationBlade